lindseydortch/ga-project-1/notes.md

     - This will be associated with how many cards and time
   4. If the user gets three trivia questions correct they get a match
   5. Be able to reset game or start a new game when they have won

+  Last Minute Touches
+  1. Get hint button working
+  2. Get reset game button working
+  3. Style Winning CSS popup
+  4. Be able to start a new game from winning popup
+  5. If you try to exit out of the popup then it automatically starts a new game for you if you win